HannaStselmashok/f1_dbt/README.md

 ## Transfer data from PostgreSQL to Snowflake

-First of all we need to create database, scema and dbt user in Snowflake
+First of all I created database, scema and dbt user in Snowflake

 ```sql
 -- Use an admin role